HumaIlyas/Project-4/README.md

 </div>

 ## Comments need/do not need approval message for admin
-On the home page (frontend) admin can check the message on each post by clicking on the icon of message, whether the comments on a news post need approval or currently there are no comments to approve.
+On the home page (front end) admin can check the message on each post by clicking on the icon of message, whether the comments on a news post need approval or currently there are no comments to approve.

 * Comments need approval message
 <div style="margin-top: 20px; margin-bottom: 20px;">